apache/mxnet/docs/python_docs/python/tutorials/packages/gluon/blocks/custom-layer.md

 ## Parameters of a custom layer

 Usually, a layer has a set of associated parameters, sometimes also referred as weights.
 This is an internal state of a layer.
 Most often, these parameters are the ones, that we want to learn during backpropogation step, but sometimes these parameters might be just constants we want to use during forward pass.
-The parameters are usually represented as [Parameter](https://mxnet.apache.org/api/python/gluon/gluon.html#mxnet.gluon.Parameter) class inside of Apache MxNet neural network.
+The parameters are usually represented as [Parameter](https://mxnet.apache.org/api/python/gluon/gluon.html#mxnet.gluon.Parameter) class inside of Apache MXNet neural network.

 ```{.python .input}